a00908270/masterthesis/thesis.md

 # Implementation

-Following the specification, this section showcases an implementation of a prototype, using microservices glued together by *Kubernetes*.
+Following the specification, this section showcases an implementation of ConbexNN, using microservices glued together by *Kubernetes*.
 This represents the execution stack for neural networks.
 Backend components are realized with *Java* and the *Spring Boot* framework and expose a RESTful API.
 The processing and training of neural networks is done by the *Deeplearning4J* framework.
 Database and file storage are powered by *MongoDB*.
 The frontend service is implemented using *Vue.js* and the *Twitter Bootstrap* UI framework, visualizing and consuming backend services.